earthly/website/blog/_posts/2023-06-19-bazel-with-rust.md

 ![Build]({{site.images}}{{page.slug}}/build.png)\

-Now that you know how Rust and Bazel work together, let's create a basic Rust application that makes use of a custom substring Rust library that you'll build and deploy using Bazel.
+Now that you know how Rust nd Bazel work together, let's create a basic Rust application that makes use of a custom substring Rust library that you'll build and deploy using Bazel.

 All the source code for this tutorial is available in this [GitHub repository](https://github.com/ECJ222/rs_bazel).